Blog

 The audit trail

-That audit trail is invaluable in three specific scenarios: regulatory examination, LP operational due diligence, and internal post-incident review.
+That audit trail is invaluable in three specific scenarios: regulatory examination, investor operational due diligence, and internal post-incident review.
 Without it, you’re reconstructing compliance history from logs and emails.
 With it, you have a complete, searchable record that tells a coherent story.

 The integration problem: why bolt-on compliance doesn’t work